ECJ222/hdwallet-rs/README.md

 use hdwallet_rs;
 ```

-Note: This crate uses the [bip0039](https://github.com/koushiro/bip0039) crate for mnemonic and seed phrase generation; you can choose to generate your seed phrase from English, Japanese, Korean, Italian, French, Czech, Chinese, and Portuguese.
+Note: This crate uses the [bip0039](https://github.com/koushiro/bip0039) crate for mnemonic and seed phrase generation; you can choose to generate your mnemonic from English, Japanese, Korean, Italian, French, Czech, Chinese, and Portuguese.

 Generate extended key: